Follow TV Tropes

 Cannibal chief 1: *chewing* Still better than what we had to eat at the Lumumba University refectory.

-(For reference, the Patrice Lumumba University — renamed as the Peoples' Friendship University of Russia after the Cold War in Moscow and specializes in educating foreigners, often from developing countries.)
+(For reference, the Patrice Lumumba University (known as the Peoples' Friendship University of Russia from 1992 to 2023) in Moscow specializes in educating foreigners, often from developing countries.)

 Literature